JohnWSweeney/linkedListDemo/README.md

 The `clear`, `isEmpty`, `size`, and `print` functions work identically to the those in the list and stack classes.

-### Xilnx FPGA FIFO Simulator
+### Xilinx FPGA FIFO Simulator
 Just for fun, I simulated a Xilinx FPGA FIFO as a singly linked list.
 Unlike the STL queue, Xilinx FIFOs have limited capacity that is configured before synthesis.
-The FIFO updates its capacity status after every operation, indicating empty, almost empty (one word left), almost full (one vacancy left), full, or none of the above (i.e. filled between almost empty and almost full).
+The FIFO updates its capacity status after every operation, indicating empty, almost empty (one word left), almost full (one vacancy left), full, or none of the above (i.e., filled between almost empty and almost full).
 Xilinx documentation also refers to FIFO entries as "words" rather than nodes.
 Aside from that, they work the same as STL queues.
 The FIFO class function names are based on Xilinx conventions.

 To start or stop the FIFO demo, enter:
 > *start fifo*